nozense/StupidHarpTab/README.md

 * No expressions - like strength, thrill, slide etc.
 * Due to DIV behaviour, line length is locked at 40em - meaning no more than 20 tab signs per line. (you can easily change this.)

+## Usage

+StupidHarpTab(FILE, STYLE);

+FILE is the file with one or more tabs
+STYLE is "div" for a div/border based parsing and "unicode" to use unicode symbols.

 ## Tab/file syntax